ssamkough/nextjs-template/README.md

 3. run: `yarn dev`

+### extra

+-   if you wanna change your remote URL: `git remote set-url origin new.git.url/here`

 ## info

 the base of this was created with by running `yarn create next-app --typescript` (as of september 2022) ([source](https://nextjs.org/docs/basic-features/typescript#create-next-app-support))